Emarioo/BetterThanBatch/src/webbtb/README.md

 Further down we have some text explaining the project and some of the key features in the language.

+**TODO:** Provide link to repository on the website (link to repo and github releases).
+**TODO:** Deal with http and https.
+If directory security or ssl-keys exists then start https and http when launching server, otherwise just launch http.

 ### The guide
 Search bar
 An ordered list of information from `docs/guide`